matepek/vscode-catch2-test-adapter/documents/configuration/debug.configTemplate.md

 testMate.cpp.debug.configTemplate
 ```

-Set the necessary debug configurations and the debug button will work.
+Sets the necessary debug configurations and the debug button will work.

 If `testMate.cpp.debug.configTemplate` value is `null` (default),